New to Climate Change?

 Carbon Capture

-Carbon capture and storage (CCS) refers to a collection of technologies that can combat climate change by reducing carbon dioxide (CO2) emissions.
-The idea behind CCS is to capture the CO2 generated by burning fossil fuels before it is released to the atmosphere.
+Carbon capture and storage (CCS) refers to a collection of technologies that can help address climate change by reducing carbon dioxide (CO2) emissions.
+The idea behind CCS is to capture the climate-warming CO2 generated by burning fossil fuels before it is released to the atmosphere.
 The question is then: What to do with the captured CO2?
-Most current CCS strategies call for the injection of CO2 deep underground.
+Most CCS strategies call for the injection of CO2 deep underground.
 This forms a “closed loop”, where the carbon is extracted from the Earth as fossil fuels and then is returned to the Earth as CO2.

 How does CCS work?